-This rare and secretive winter visitor has only been seen a few times in the last 23 years.
+This rare and secretive winter visitor has only been seen a few times.

 The records since 1983 are: